nicobou/shmdata/doc/using-nvdec-gstreamer-plugins.md

 ```

 ### CUDA
 Nvdec requires CUDA to be installed.
-Currenlty, with Gstreamer 1.14, only version 9 is compatible with nvdec.
+Currently, with GStreamer 1.14, only version 9 is compatible with nvdec.

 ```bash
 sudo apt install nvidia-cuda-toolkit